COVID-19 and Financial Aid

-- As of today there are no changes to financial aid for the 2020-2021 school year.
-If you’ve been packaged with financial aid for 2020-2021, you can accept it in Enroll & Pay at any time.
+- If you’ve been packaged with financial aid for 2020-2021, you can accept it in Enroll & Pay at any time.
 For assistance, see our guide on how to accept or decline financial aid.

 - Continue to complete necessary tasks such as filing the FAFSA, completing verification and other to-do items to ensure that your financial aid is ready to go for the fall.
 Check the Holds & To-Do’s tile in Enroll & Pay to see if you have any items you need to complete.

 - If you choose to time off from KU: :

 - If you choose to take a gap year and do not enroll in any college courses during the 2020-2021 academic year but you return to KU for fall 2021, you will be eligible to receive your freshmen scholarship.

 - If you're unable to attend KU for fall 2020 but plan to attend KU for spring 2021, you will be eligible to receive your freshmen scholarship regardless of whether you choose to enroll at another college/university in the fall.
 If you attend another institution (two or four-year) for fall 2020, you must earn at least a 3.25 cumulative GPA for the semester to receive your freshmen scholarship for spring.